Devils Hole pupfish: Threats

 The Devils Hole pupfish species is limited to a single site and highly susceptible to disturbance.
 In the 1970s, the species was threatened with groundwater depletion, as the withdrawal of groundwater lowered the water level of Devils Hole and limited their ability to spawn on the shallow shelf.
 After the groundwater withdrawal was limited, its population rebounded, but experienced a second decline from 1995 onward.
 The reasons for the second decline are unknown, but inbreeding depression, the loss of a prey species, changing algal and microbial communities, or shifting sediment dynamics have been hypothesized as potential factors.
 It could face threats in the future relating to climate change, as warming temperatures in the area are predicted to shorten the period of optimum recruitment, or the time when the next generation is produced and matures.

-Large-scale earthquakes, such as the 2012 Guerrero–Oaxaca earthquake, the 2018 Gulf of Alaska earthquake, and the 2019 Ridgecrest earthquakes have caused standing waves known as seiches in Devils Hole, which can lead to an unseasonal spawning event due to the disruption of the pupfishes' environment.
-The waves caused by earthquakes can scour the algae from the rocks (including eggs and larva), affecting the food supply and spawning grounds.
+Large-scale earthquakes, such as the 2012 Guerrero–Oaxaca earthquake, the 2018 Gulf of Alaska earthquake and the 2019 Ridgecrest earthquakes, have caused standing waves known as seiches in Devils Hole, which can lead to an unseasonal spawning event due to the disruption of the pupfishes' environment.
+The waves caused by earthquakes can scour the algae from the rocks (as well as eggs and larvae), affecting the food supply and spawning grounds.
 Flash floods also disrupt the algae via debris swept into Devils Hole.

 In addition to the indirect threat of groundwater depletion, human actions can impact the pupfish in other ways as well.
 A 2004 flash flood swept scientific monitoring equipment into Devils Hole, causing the deaths of an estimated eighty pupfish.
 In April 2016, three men broke into the Devils Hole protected area, destroying scientific equipment and wading onto the shallow shelf of Devils Hole, smashing pupfish eggs and larvae, as well as vomiting into the water.

-Isolation over the course of thousands of years has lead to the Devils Hole pupfish to become what are believed to be one of the most inbred vertebrates on Earth, and the resulting high mutation load and genetic instability remains a potential long-term threat to the species as a whole.
+Isolation over the course of thousands of years has led the Devils Hole pupfish to become what are believed to be one of the most inbred vertebrates on Earth, and the resulting high mutation load and genetic instability remains a potential long-term threat to the species as a whole.